Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 The directory contains the following samples:

-* [pnp_simple_thermostat](./pnp_simple_thermostat) A simple thermostat that implements the model [dtmi:com:example:Thermostat;1](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
-This sample is considered simple because it only implements one component, the thermostat itself.
+* [pnp_simple_thermostat](./pnp_simple_thermostat) A simple that implements the model [dtmi:com:example:Thermostat;1](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
+This sample is considered simple because it only implements one component, the thermostat itself.  **You should begin with this sample.**

+* [pnp_temperature_controller](./pnp_temperature_controller) A temperature controller that implements the model [dtmi:com:example:TemperatureController;1](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/TemperatureController.json).
+This is considerably more complex than the [pnp_simple_thermostat](./pnp_simple_thermostat) and demonstrates the use of subcomponents.  **You should move onto this sample only after fully understanding pnp_simple_thermostat.**

+* [common](./common) This directory contains helpers for serializing and de-serializing data for PnP and for creating the `IOTHUB_DEVICE_CLIENT_HANDLE` that acts as the transport.  `pnp_temperature_controller` makes extensive use of these helpers and demonstrates their use.  **The files in [common](./common) are written generically such that your PnP can use them with little or no modification, speeding up your devolpment.**

 ## Caveats